 On one hand, I don’t want to see him or his family on the streets, but on the other hand, I can’t endure his rent arrears.
 So there I was, contemplating whether or not to serve the dreaded Section 8, eviction notice.

-After I told him he was close to qualifying for grounds of eviction, he miraculously managed to pay £800 4 days before the 2 months arrears mark.
-Amazing how
+After I informed him he was close to qualifying for grounds of eviction, he miraculously managed to pay £800 4 days before the 2 months arrears mark.

 While my preferred choice would be to get his wife into something inappropriately filthy and sexy so she can work the streets in order to recoup the arrears, we decided to go with plan B, to compile a “repayment plan”, which would give him a little extra time to catch up with his payments and keep him on track for future payments.